Rapid Prototyping

 • Once backend logic is in place, the interface is exposed using Streamlit for user interaction or n8n for backend automation.
 Early versions are shared with stakeholders to gather feedback, and the prototype is refined based on usability, performance, and clarity.
 If the prototype meets expectations, it is scaled into a production-grade solution.
 If not, it can be pivoted or sunset with minimal sunk cost.

-• Both Streamlit and n8n are free and open-source, making them ideal for low-risk experimentation.
+• Streamlit is free and open-source, making it ideal for low-risk experimentation.
 Streamlit is well-suited for local development and quick demos, and can be containerized for deployment in production environments. n8n supports self-hosting and horizontal scaling, making it appropriate for more complex automation needs.

 • Deployment strategies are selected based on infrastructure constraints, security requirements, and budget.
 These tools offer flexibility without sacrificing control, allowing teams to prototype rapidly while maintaining alignment with organizational standards.